brhn-4/RasPi-Modules/Module 6/Readme.md

 1. Create a floating top banner (nav bar)
 2. Implement a live clock (that reads from your pc) in the top banner
 3. One main element that will have sections for each sensor labeled and a title reading: 'Latest Update'
-4. A second main div with identical labels but titled: 'Ideal Parameter' and underneath the labels for each sensor the ideal range for the data
+4. A second main div with identical labels but titled: 'Ideal Parameters' and underneath the labels for each sensor the ideal range for the data

+Hint: If you need clarification on the tasks attached below is an image of the final product you will be implementing over the next few modules.
+Note: There are a few components in the below image that you are not required to implement in this module but are introduced in Module 7 and Module 8.
+For this module simply follow the tasks assigned.